makma/fingerprintjs.com/content/blog/how-to-outsmart-fraudsters-and-recognize-phishing-emails.md

 Source: [microsoft.com.](https://www.microsoft.com/security/blog/2017/01/26/phishers-unleash-simple-but-effective-social-engineering-techniques-using-pdf-attachments/)

-In some cases, an .exe file may come as an attachment — if the email and file are unexpected, it’s safer to leave it alone and discard the email..
+In some cases, an .exe file may come as an attachment — if the email and file are unexpected, it’s safer to leave it alone and discard the email.
 Zipped email attachments can also be dangerous, as malicious files are often hidden layers deep within compressed folders.

 ### Requests for payment information or banking details